A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Methodology

-\textbf{Link Prediction.} The task of link prediction is to infer the missing facts in a KG.
+\textbf{Link Prediction.} The task of link prediction is to infer the missing facts in a KG\@.
 Given a link prediction query $(h, r, ?)$ or $(?, r, t)$, the model ranks the target entity among the set of candidate entities.
-For the query $(h, r, ?)$, $h$ and $r$ denote the source entity and query relation respectively.
+For the query $(h, r, ?)$, $h$ and $r$ correspond to the source entity and the query relation, respectively.